 ||Free of charge

 On 21 January 2021 Jane Mann, Director of Cambridge Partnership for Education, will host the launch of the Digital Education Futures Initiative (DEFI) at Cambridge at a live online event.
 Professor Rupert Wegerif from the Faculty of Education and Director of DEFI will talk about his hopes for the new initiative.
-As part of the launch you can hear from Andreas Schleicher, OECD Director for Education and Dr Mmantsetsa Marope, Skills and World Heritage Group Executive Director and former head of UNESCO International Bureau of Education.
+As part of the launch you can hear from Andreas Schleicher, OECD Director for Education and Dr Mmantsetsa Marope, Executive Director of the World Heritage Group, and Honorary President of the Indian Ocean Education Societies.

 The Digital Education Futures Initiative has been created to work with partners in industry, policy and practice to explore the field of possibilities that digital technology opens up for education.
 It is both a centre for this kind of close-to-practice research and also an initiative to create a new institute at Cambridge to serve as a global hub and thought-leader in this area.
 Arm and EPIC Games have provided some initial enabling support.
 While DEFI will never be an uncritical advocate for the use of more education technology it has a role as a catalyst for innovation and development.